yahoo/mysql_perf_analyzer/README.md

 ------
 1. Requirement: Java JDK 8, or the one specified by in pom.xml if changed during build time.

-2. Unzip myperfserver-server.zip to desired installation directory.
-If intend to install on Windows host, please review two shell scripts and create Windows equivalent.
+2. Unzip myperfserver-server.zip to the desired installation directory.
+If you intend to install on Windows host, please review two shell scripts and create Windows equivalent.

-3. For more formal installation, it is recommended to have a MySQL database server to store the metrics.
+3. For a more formal installation, it is recommended to have a MySQL database server to store the metrics.
-   Otherwise, use built in derby db.
+   Otherwise, use the built-in derby db.
    a.
 Create a database, for example, named as metrics, with the MySQL database server.
    b.
-Create a MySQL user (for example, 'metrics'@'my_host', here my_host is the machine to install this MySQL perf analyzer) with all privileges on above schema.
+Create a MySQL user (for example, 'metrics'@'my_host' -> here my_host is the machine where you MySQL perf analyzer) with all privileges on above schema.
    c.
-Above information will be required when first login to the analyzer to setup metrics gathering.
+The above information will be required when you first login to the analyzer to setup metrics gathering.

-4. Review script start_myperf.sh to see if you need modify any command line settings.
+4. Review script start_myperf.sh to see if you need to modify any command line settings.
 Usually, port number is the only one you need change
-   -j: jetteyHome, leave as it is
+   -j: jettyHome, leave it as it is
    -p: http port to be used, 9092 by default
    -w: war (web archive) file, has to be myperf.war
    -k: working directory, if not specified, it will use ./work